The Human Centipede (First Sequence): Sequels

 The third and final film in the trilogy, The Human Centipede 3 (Final Sequence), received a limited theatrical release on 22 May 2015.
 The film features the largest human centipede in the series, composed of five hundred victims, as Six says, "each film is a reaction to the other.
 And the film got so big, it was a pop culture phenomenon, and people wanted more: a bigger centipede, helicopters and things… it had to be bigger and bigger.
 And what I did, I used the idea and almost made a parody on the human centipede films itself."
 As Full Sequence was intended to make First Sequence look like My Little Pony in comparison, Final Sequence was intended to make Full Sequence resemble a Disney film.
-The movie features the tag-line "100% Politically Incorrect".
+The movie features the tagline "100% Politically Incorrect".
 Both Dieter Laser and Full Sequence star Laurence R. Harvey returned in starring, albeit different, roles.

 The Human Centipede (Final Sequence) was nominated for two Golden Raspberry Awards in the categories of "Worst Director" and "Worst Prequel, Remake, Rip-Off, or Sequel", respectively.
-It was also named the second worst movie of 2015 by Entertainment Weekly and The A.V.
+It was also named the second-worst movie of 2015 by Entertainment Weekly and The A.V.
 Club.
 In 2016, a compilation film of the entire trilogy titled The Human Centipede (Complete Sequence): The Movie Centipede was released, running a total of 275 minutes.